saintsal/daoistry/content/mindsets/coordination-is-value.md

 With token economies, we still have an economic system, but it isn't a corporate one or even one based on ownership.
 Our ideas of ownership, shares, control, employment and even of exchangin labour for money or investing capital for personal gain -- they don't quite work here.
 Something else is going on.

 What tokens enable isn't just a tradable currency or cloud computing.
-They attract a group of people around a common goal, and align them with an incentive system that's set in their code.
+They attract a group of people around a common goal, and align them with a hard-coded incentive system.
 When you buy a token, you trade capital for participation in that token community according to how it's programmed.
 So yes, it's a tradable currency and code running in the cloud, but it's something quite different from both.

 Because that code isn't owned by anyone, it's now just something that runs forever as long as that blockchain runs.
 Your token doesn't give you shareholder or ownership rights to that code (or anything else), it gives you tokenholder rights to participate.
-(Those rights are different for every token, but they're set in the token code.)
+(Those rights are different for every token.)

 And we can see a common mistake when people buy and sell tokens, thinking they're somehow buying "shares" in something.
 They're not shares in the same way stokes are shares of ownership in a company.